Did Dinosaurs and People Ever Live Together?

 Based on the Bible's accountable creation and the flood we should expect that dinosaurs have been our contemporaries.
 We're continually told that dinosaurs went extinct millions of years ago.
 Since both claims cannot be true, I'm asking you to consider the following evidence for the relatively recent coexistence of dinosaurs with man.

-Abounding in the histories of many peoples are accounts of lizard like beasts, and the existence of such creatures has been recorded by explorers, historians, scholars, and even kings and saints.
+Abounding in the histories of many peoples are accounts of lizard-like beasts, and the existence of such creatures has been recorded by explorers, historians, scholars, and even kings and saints.

-Dragons is the word, because prior to 1841 there was no word such as dinosaur.
+Prior to 1841 there was no word such as dinosaur.
 Sir Richard Owen coined the word dinosaur, which incidentally means terrible lizards.
 Before that time, dinosaurs would have been called dragons.
 Incidentally, though, dinosaurs is a cool word.
 I think dragons is cooler, but that's an argument for a different day.
 The issue is that accounts of dragons are abundant in the histories of many people, and that's what we're looking at.

 Who has accounts of dragons?